entropia/tip-toi-reveng/README.md

 We release `tttool` for Windows and Linux users as a zipfile.
 You can find them in the [releases section](https://github.com/entropia/tip-toi-reveng/releases) of the GitHub project.

-For Linux users:
-- Install libttspico-utils: `sudo apt install libttspico-utils`
-- Install vorbis-tools: `sudo apt install vorbis-tools`
+Linux users likely want to install additional packages.
+On Debian or Ubuntu, run `sudo apt install libttspico-utils vorbis-tools`

 See `Building.md` for instructions on how to build `tttool` from source.